William-BC-CA/276-A1/README.md

-# 276-A1-RAW
+# 276-A1

-Raw files for CMPT 276 Assignment 1.
-It is used for file submission and not loaded on Render as expected by professor.
+CMPT 276 Assignment 1 now converted into a Spring Boot application.